 The Castle-an-Dinas Steam Winder which was installed at South Shaft has a story which is told on this page.
 The following images have been supplied by Tony Brooks along with his permission to use them on this site.
 I like this tale and wanted to include it with the Castle-an-Dinas content.

 In 1908 the winder built by Holman Brothers was supplied to the King Edward Mine (Camborne School of Mines) in Troon.
 It was a small winder, with 10″ cylinder, a 15″ stroke with a 5ft diameter drum.
 In 1942 was moved to Castle-an-Dinas Mine and mounted for use on the South Shaft where its small size was ideal for the mine.

 Whilst the winder was at Castle-an-Dinas the original winder house at King Edward Mine was destroyed in a fire.
 This happened during 1957, the same year that Castle-an-Dinas Mine subsequently closed.

 After Castle-an-Dinas Mine had closed, South Crofty who owned the mine had the winder moved back to their main site.
 It remained here for a while when it was again moved to Wendron Forge, which subsequently became Poldark Mine Museum.
 Here it stayed on show to the public until 2002 when the Trevithick Society purchased it.

-During 2010 the Winder subsequently returned home to King Edward Mine.
+During 2010 the Winder once again returned home to King Edward Mine.
 In Jan 2010 a grant from Cornwall Council was received for the restoration of the winder and the re-construction of the house that it lived in.

 So, the end of the story.

 To me, mine machinery has a life of its own.
-To have a Steam Winder returning home after many years is a story worth telling.
-The sense of achievement gained from a project like this makes all the hard work worthwhile, well done to all concerned.
+But to have a Steam Winder returning home after many years is a story worth telling.
+Above all the sense of achievement gained from a project like this makes all the hard work worthwhile, well done to all concerned.